mateusdegobi/chord-metronome/README.md

 ## License

-Chord Switching is distributed under the [MIT license](license link).
+Chord Switching is distributed under the [MIT license](https://github.com/mateusdegobi/guitar-chord-metronome/blob/develop/LICENCE).
 Feel free to use, modify, and distribute this project in accordance with the terms of the license.

 ## Contact

-If you have any questions, suggestions, or comments, feel free to contact us via email at [your email] or through the [project's GitHub repository](link to the GitHub repository).
+If you have any questions, suggestions, or comments, feel free to contact us via email at [devmateusdegobi@gmail.com] or through the [project's GitHub repository](https://github.com/mateusdegobi/guitar-chord-metronome).

 We hope that Chord Switching proves helpful in your musical learning journey.
 Enjoy practicing and improving your chord changes!